ALI-HUP/ALI-HUP/README.md

 # Hi there, I'm Ali! 👋 ⚡

-I’m a passionate **Front-end Developer** who loves building high-performance web applications, playing with cutting-edge tech, and pushing the boundaries of what's possible on the web[cite: 2].
-I don't just write code; I love turning creative ideas into functional, pixel-perfect products[cite: 2].
+I’m a passionate **Front-end Developer** who loves building high-performance web applications, playing with cutting-edge tech, and pushing the boundaries of what's possible on the web.
+I don't just write code; I love turning creative ideas into functional, pixel-perfect products.

 ---